getsolus/solus-site.github.io/content/blog/2018-09-11-package-repo-migration-now-available.md

 - infrastructure
 - packages
 - news
-date: 2018-09-10T22:19:44+03:00
+date: 2018-09-11T19:11:30+03:00
 featuredimage: "2018/09/laptop.jpg"
-url: "/2018/09/10/package-repo-migration-now-available" # Example, /2017/01/18/adopting-flatpak-to-reassemble-third-party-applications
+url: "/2018/09/11/package-repo-migration-now-available" # Example, /2017/01/18/adopting-flatpak-to-reassemble-third-party-applications
 ---

-As previously announced on our [Supercharging Solus Infrastrucutre](/2018/09/08/supercharging-solus-infrastructure) blog post, we have been migrating infrastructure to a new domain and new hardware.
+As previously announced on our [Supercharging Solus Infrastructure](/2018/09/08/supercharging-solus-infrastructure) blog post, we have been migrating infrastructure to a new domain and new hardware.
 As part of this migration, we are changing the repository away from `packages.solus-project.com`.

 This package update is now available for your system(s) via the `pisi` package update, accessible via the Updates section of the Software Center or `sudo eopkg up`.
 After installation of this package update, running `sudo eopkg up` or checking for updates via the Software Center should automatically convert your `packages.solus-project.com` repo over to the new shannon or unstable repository, based on what you previously set.

 This update also brings a couple added improvements:

 1. You no longer need to remove or disable a repo to add one of the same name.
-You can directly run `sudo eopkg ar Example https://example.com/eopkg-index.xml.xz` and if you already had `Example` set, it'd update the repo URL.
+You can now directly run `sudo eopkg ar Example https://example.com/eopkg-index.xml.xz` and if you already had `Example` set, it'd update the repo URL.
 2. Upon removal (via `sudo eopkg rr RepoName`) of the last repository you have configured, we will automatically added the shannon / stable repository.
 This ensures you will always have a repository on your system to perform updates.

 We strongly encourage you perform this upgrade **immediately**, as we can not guarantee availability of the legacy package server in the near future.
 Furthermore, if you had multiple repos on your system, you may need to re-disable ones which were previously disabled prior to this update.
+If those repositories were not pointed to `packages.solus-project.com`, their URLs will not be modified.

 ## Manually Configuring Package Repositories